Apfelwurm/appimagevalidate/readme.md

 # appimagevalidate
 This docker container validates an appimage signature via the validate tool of [appimagekit](https://github.com/AppImage/AppImageKit)

-Info: currently the validate tool is built based on the fork of https://github.com/yobson/AppImageKit because of https://github.com/AppImage/AppImageKit/pull/1090

 ## Installation Prerequisites

 ### Prerequisites